 Tax Freedom Day in South Africa (2026)

-SARS income tax, the primary rebate and the UIF levy, counted from South Africa's March-to-February tax year โ with bracket creep doing a lot of quiet work.
+SARS income tax, the primary rebate and the UIF levy, counted from South Africa's March-to-February tax year — with bracket creep doing a lot of quiet work.

-By the My Tax Freedom Day Editorial Team ยท Last reviewed June 29, 2026
+By My Tax Freedom Day · Last reviewed July 4, 2026

 South Africa's tax year and the players